hack-r/theVault-Darknet-Market/README.md

 This version is essentially Eckmar's Marketplace v1 upgraded to PHP8 with some critical bugfixes from Goldhat and the integration of the Featured Products module from EM v2.

 #### What's missing?
-For an additional $99 you can access features not available in theVault CE, including:
+For $99 you can access additional features not available in theVault CE, including:
 1. Load Balancing.
 2. Advanced anti-DDoS.
 3. Extra security modules.
 4. On-market forum.

-Additionally, the following services are available as freelance work:
+The following services are available as freelance work:
 - Support for any cryptocurrency.
 - Walletless payments.
-- Server configuration and setup.
+- Server configuration, setup, and support for any Linux distro.
 - Pentesting and vulnerability mitigation.

 #### Deployment Steps (CE)
-1. Request to pay $99 for the extra features (optional; the CE version is free and fully functional).
-2. Deploy on any Linux VM supporting Tor with at least 2GB RAM (Fedora or Debian recommended).
+1. Deploy on any Linux VM supporting Tor with at least 2GB RAM (Fedora or Debian recommended).
-3. Use the automated installation scripts in the `install` directory and refer to the accompanying .txt files for notes and useful commands.
+2. Use the automated installation scripts in the `install` directory and refer to the accompanying .txt files for notes and useful commands.

 ---

 ### The Vault Pro
-*Features not available in the Community Edition require the Pro version, available for an additional fee.*
+*Features not available in the Community Edition require the Pro version, available for an additional $99.*
 - Includes all the CE features.
 - Load Balancing support.
 - Advanced anti-DDoS.